lucasbaralm/unesprc-map/README.md

-# Unesp Map Project
+# Unesp RC Map Project

 <p align="center">
   <img src="./src/assets/readme.png" alt="Unesp Map">
 </p>

-This project is a web application that provides an interactive map for locating various points of interest within the Unesp campus.
+This project is a web application that provides an interactive map for locating various points of interest within the Unesp RC campus.
 It is built using React, TypeScript, and Vite, ensuring a fast and efficient development experience.

 ## Features